DataDog/documentation/content/en/agent/guide/secrets-management.md

 Many Datadog integrations require credentials to retrieve metrics.
 To avoid hardcoding these credentials in an [Autodiscovery template][1], you can use secrets management to separate them from the template itself.

-Starting with version 7.32.0, the [helper script][2] is available in the Agent's container image as `/readsecret_multiple_providers.sh`, and you can use it to fetch secrets from files and Kubernetes secrets.
-The two scripts provided in previous versions (`readsecret.sh` and `readsecret.py`) are still supported, but can only read from files.
+Starting with version 7.32.0, the [helper script][2] is available in the Agent's container image as `/readsecret_multiple_providers.sh`, and you can use it to fetch secrets from files in addition to Kubernetes Secrets.
+The two scripts provided in previous versions (`readsecret.sh` and `readsecret.py`) are supported, but can only read from files.

 ### Script for reading from multiple secret providers